Dave's Photo & Travelblogue

 Let’s see what happens as cameras + processors improve.
 One thing is for sure, technology isn’t slowing down yet!

-Posted 3 months, 2 weeks ago at 10:53 pm.
+Posted 10 years, 8 months ago at 10:53 pm.
+1 comment

 What better time that Oktoberfest for a Guided Munich photo tour.
 I took some clients around the city on the first night of Oktoberfest 2011, and we were lucky enough to get this beautiful sunset.